The Hampton Roads Community Foundation has many goals for southeastern Virginia region and its people.

 - make long-term commitments to success

-Over the years collaborative efforts have ranged from stabilizing the arts to re-energizing our region's economy and reducing homelessness.
+Over the years collaborative efforts have ranged from stabilizing the arts to re-energizing our region's economy, getting our youngest residents off to great starts in life, and reducing homelessness.
+After incubating initiatives we typically launch them as their own nonprofits or as part of other organizations and then focus on new challenges.

-Research and interviews with more than 100 families, education experts and community leaders challenged us to focus on getting our youngest residents off to good starts in life.
+Research challenged us to focus on getting our youngest residents off to good starts in life.
 The reason?
 Nearly half of area children under age 6 live in households earning less than 200 percent of the federal poverty line.
 More than 30 percent live in single-parent homes and 68% have both parents in the workforce.
 Many families struggle to give their children quality early care and education since they lack options, can't afford tuition or have transportation issues.

 Like all our community foundation's work the initiatives highlighted in this section are made possible by the generosity of people -- particularly those who have established charitable funds with us.
 Such generosity includes contributions of time, ideas and money to making a difference in the lives of area residents these generous donors may have meet.
 For that, we say thank you!